tacla/VictimSim2/ex02_random_dfs/README.md

 How to use:
 - copy the explorer.py, rescuer.py, and main.py to some folder
+- all the accessory .py you create, you should put in the folder
 - copy the folder 'vs' to the folder

 You should get this strutcture: